Frimkron/PHPCalFeed/README.md

 Do you run a website with an events page?
 Does your site provide any kind of feed for those events?
 If not, you might want to consider adding one.
-This allows users to have your events appear directly on their calendar as you publish them.
-Simplifying the process of discovering, making time for, and attending your event.
+This allows users to have your events appear directly on their calendar as you publish them, simplifying the process of discovering, making time for, and attending your event.

 This script exists to make the addition to your website as easy as possible.